 4. Cellular Biomedicine Group – CBMG (NASDAQ)

-Their focus is on the development of immunotherapies for different forms of cancer, and stem cell therapy for degenerative diseases.
+Its focus is on the development of immunotherapies for different forms of cancer, and stem cell therapy for degenerative diseases.
 They operate across 3 major cities and have twelve independent cell production lines.

 CBGM’s pipeline focuses on the benefits adult stem cells can have in regenerative medicine and its applications in therapy for knee osteoarthritis.